 RUN THIS EXCLUSIVE MARATHON COURSE, WITHOUT THE WHOLE 26.2 THING…

-Brand new for 2017 we are introducing a new FOUR PERSON RELAY course that allows teams to tackle America’s Toughest Road Marathon together.
+This FOUR PERSON RELAY course allows teams to tackle America’s Toughest Road Marathon with friends.
 The course is broken up into manageable sections that are accessible to all runners who are interested in an elevation challenge without the extra mileage.
-For this inaugural year, we will be allowing 14 teams of four people to participate (56 total racers) in the relay with hopes to build on future years.
+14 teams of four people will be able to participate (56 total racers), so don’t wait to register.
 Once your team is registered for the relay, there will be NO CHANGES to team members.
 If a team member must drop out, the switch will have to be made at the Friday Race Expo registration table and a $10/runner charge will be applied.

 Below are general descriptions of each leg of the race including approximate mileage.
 A relay map and exact details will be released and sent to runners prior to race day: